duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 The important options are:

     --hostname         required
+    --configuration    required: daffy
     --linux-username   default: duckie
     --linux-password   default: quackquack
     --wifi             default: duckietown:quackquack
     --country          default: US
     --aido             default: False # loads only the things needed for an AI-DO submission

+Note: Make sure to use the option `--configuration daffy` in order to pull the latest images.

 For a full list of the options, run